utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 * **Collection** is already set to `C1`, as you chose to mock this collection.
 * If your saved example uses [environment variables](/docs/sending-requests/managing-environments/) (like `{{base_url}}/my/path`), you must select the corresponding **Environment** or the mock server won't work.
 In this case, the example doesn't use any variables, so you can select **No Environment**.
 * By default, mock servers are publicly accessible.
 If you select the **Make mock server private** checkbox, the mock server will no longer be public.
 You can share it with team members and [provide permission](/docs/collaborating-in-postman/roles-and-permissions/) to edit or view.
-For now, do not select this checkbox.
+For now, don't select this checkbox.

 When you're done configuring the mock server, select **Create Mock Server**.
 You can access the mock server at any time by selecting **Mock Servers** in the sidebar.